torbiak/torbiak.github.io-hugo/content/post/histogram_gnuplot_vs_matplotlib/index.md

 ## Points

-Let's start with the same type of chart as with Gnuplot, a point for each command executed, randomly-scattered from [0,1] across the y-axis.
+Let's start with the same type of chart as with gnuplot, a point for each command executed, randomly-scattered from [0,1] across the y-axis.
 This gives a rough idea of when commands were executed.
-Getting the data out of the `shellhist` file is straight-forward but verbose compared to Gnuplot, and numpy is convenient for generating a large array of random y-values.
+Getting the data out of the `shellhist` file is straight-forward but verbose compared to gnuplot, and numpy is convenient for generating a large array of random y-values.
 Note I've been careful to convert the `datetime.datetime` objects resulting from parsing times to Unix time in UTC before converting them to matplotlib's time representation.[^diyfmt]

 `shellhist_mpl_points.py`: